MindDrive: A Vision-Language-Action Model for Autonomous Driving via Online Reinforcement Learning: More Results

 \subsection{More Qualitative Results}

 We conduct a more comprehensive comparison between our method and imitation learning.
-As shown in Fig.~\ref{fig:il_rl_compare}, the integration of reinforcement learning (RL) leads to a noticeable improvement in task success rate, demonstrating the effectiveness of RL-based optimization in enhancing decision-making capabilities within interactive scenarios.
+As shown in Fig.~\ref{fig:il_rl_compare}, integrating reinforcement learning leads to a noticeable improvement in task success rate, demonstrating the effectiveness of RL-based optimization in enhancing decision-making capabilities within interactive scenarios.

 We also visualize the model's output during the reasoning phase, as shown in Fig.~\ref{fig:vis_qa}.
 Our model maintains the integrity of reasoning throughout the policy update process, demonstrating that our approach effectively performs reinforcement at the semantic level without compromising high-level cognitive functions.